rasundsbak/zoterokurs/episodes/01-preparation-installation.md

 exercises: 2
 ---
 **Desktop and Zotero Connector**
-Visit Zotero.org and download the relevant Zotero desktop version and connector for your PC, Mac or Linux machine. wE ALSO PLAN TO USE THE Zutillo connector.
-You may find it on Github: https://github.com/wshanks/Zutilo
+Visit Zotero.org and download the relevant Zotero desktop version and connector for your PC, Mac or Linux machine.

 **Check the functionality**